Anisotropic propagation of GHz surface and bulk acoustic waves in gallium arsenide studied by random scattering: Acoustic wave theory

 We first construct the Stroh matrix for a range of propagation angles and trial velocities.
 By calculating its eigenvectors $\mathbf{a}$ and corresponding eigenvalues $p$, we obtain 8 partial wave solutions in the form of Eq. (\ref{eq:SAW_ansatz}).
 To identify surface-bound modes, we select the four partial waves with the highest positive imaginary parts of $p$, $\Im{(p)}$, corresponding to waves that decay into the substrate.
 Depending on the propagation angle and the trial velocity, we find either 4 partial waves with $\Im{(p)}>0$ or only three partial waves with $\Im{(p)}>0$ (the other partial wave having $\Im{(p)}=0$).
 We thus find a mode strongly confined to the surface, the \textit{pure} surface acoustic wave (SAW), and a mode that is more weakly confined to the surface, of which one partial wave does not decay with depth, the \textit{pseudo} surface acoustic wave (pSAW).

 Once the partial waves $\mathbf{U}_n$ have been obtained for each propagation angle and trial velocity, we must now determine the velocity for which the boundary conditions can be satisfied by an appropriate choice of coefficients $B_n$.
-The boundary information of the four selected partial waves is contained in their generalized traction vectors $\mathbf{l}_n$, from which we construct the 4x4 traction matrix $\mathbf{L} = [\mathbf{l_1},\mathbf{l_2},\mathbf{l_3},\mathbf{l_4}]$ \cite{Tanuma2007}.
-Stress-free and open-circuited boundary conditions ($\sigma_i=0, D=0$) are satisfied if there exists a vector of coefficients $\mathbf{B}=[B_1,B_2,B_3,B_4]^T$ ($B_n$ in Eq. (\ref{eq:SAW_lin_comb})), such that:
+The boundary information of the four selected partial waves is contained in their generalized traction vectors $\mathbf{l}_n$, from which we construct the 4x4 traction matrix $\mathbf{L} = [\mathbf{l_1},\mathbf{l_2},\mathbf{l_3},\mathbf{l_4}]$. \cite{Tanuma2007} Stress-free and open-circuited boundary conditions ($\sigma_i=0, D=0$) are satisfied if there exists a vector of coefficients $\mathbf{B}=[B_1,B_2,B_3,B_4]^T$ ($B_n$ in Eq. (\ref{eq:SAW_lin_comb})), such that:

-which is the case if $\det(\mathbf{L})=0$ \cite{Tanuma2007}.
-We evaluate this numerically using a singular value decomposition (SVD) of the traction matrix $\mathbf{L}$.
+which is the case if $\det(\mathbf{L})=0$. \cite{Tanuma2007} We evaluate this numerically using a singular value decomposition (SVD) of the traction matrix $\mathbf{L}$.
 If the smallest singular value $s_{\min}$ vanishes, then there is a combination of coefficients $B_n$, such that surface mode $U_{SM}$ satisfies the boundary conditions.
 We plot $s_{min}$ for a range of angles and velocities in Fig. \ref{fig:Theory_2}(d).
 We observe two branches where $s_{min}$ is minimized and where the boundary conditions are thus fulfilled.
 These branches represent the angle-dependent phase velocities of the SAW mode and the pSAW mode.
 For these modes, the coefficients $B_n$ are obtained from the right singular vector corresponding to $s_{min}$.
 Together with the four selected eigenvalues $p_n$ and eigenvectors $\mathbf{a_n}$, we now have constructed for both modes the complete depth-dependent mechanical polarization and electrical potential $\mathbf{U}_{SM}$ for every propagation angle.
 We plot the angle-dependent amplitude of the mechanical polarization at the surface for the pseudo mode (pSAW, upper figure) and the pure mode (SAW, lower figure) in Fig. \ref{fig:Theory_2}(e).
 Here we find that the mechanical polarization generally comprises three components.
 Along [110] for the pSAW and along [100] and 27° from [110] for the SAW, the mechanical polarization consists of only vertical and longitudinal components.